google/open-location-code/Documentation/Reference/plus.codes_Website_API.md

 ### Securing Your API Key With An HTTP Referrer

 For extra security, you can encrypt a hostname with the key.
-When the plus codes server decrypts the key, it checks that the HTTP referrer matches the encrypted hostname.
+When the Plus Codes server decrypts the key, it checks that the HTTP referrer matches the encrypted hostname.
 This prevents the encrypted key from being used from another host.

 For example, to protect the Google API key `my_google_api_key`, and require the HTTP referrer host to be `openlocationcode.com`, encrypt it like this: